krishnavarshney/Pivotal-Pro-AI/app_info.md

 - **Action Dispatchers**: It exposes a comprehensive set of functions to mutate the state (e.g., `saveWidget`, `addTransformation`, `setRelationships`).
 This keeps state logic co-located and predictable.
 - **Undo/Redo**: It leverages the `useHistoryState` custom hook to provide a history of the `workspaces` and `transformations` state, enabling undo/redo functionality for most major user actions.
 - **Persistence**: In the current implementation, it uses `useEffect` and `localStorage` to persist the application state between sessions.
 This is designed to be replaced by API calls to the real backend.
-- **Modal Management**: It utilizes the `useModalManager` hook to centralize the open/close state and associated logic for all modals in the application.
+- **Modal Management**: It utilizes the `useModalManager` hook to centralize the open/close state and associated logic for all modals in the application, which keeps the main provider clean and focused on core business logic.